azyablov/crafting_srl_zabbix_template/README.md

 ![item prototype preprocessing][item_proto_preprocessing]

-## Advanced preprocessing of hieranhical and dynamic JSON entities
+## Advanced preprocessing of hierarchical and dynamic JSON entities

 This section describes advanced preprocessing of retrieved JSON data with hierarchical and dynamic entities.
 For the sake of example LLDP interface neighbors will be considered.
 We will discover all LLDP neighbors per interfaces and track uptime.
 In containerlab environment we have single bridge where all mgmt interfaces of SRL containers attached, which makes our exercise even more interesting and representative.
 By retrieving JSON by using the following RPC request built in accordance with LLDP YANG model